benajmin/anemometer-filters/README.md

 ### Median Filter

 Graphs of the data passed through the median filter are shown below.
 The filter takes the median of the past **medFactor** data points.
-Spikes appear in the data; solutions to this are suggested below.

 #### Median Filter with Factor = 25